Aerosand/aerosand.github.io/content/docs/ofsp/01_introduction.md

 draft: false
 ---

-> [!important] Visit https://aerosand.cc for recent updates.
+> [!IMPORTANT] Visit  https://aerosand.cc  for recent updates.
 >

 ## 1. Preliminaries

  This series is designed to help the reader bridge the gap between "CFD Theory" and "OpenFOAM Getting Started".

-> [!warning] It is recommended to learn the fundamentals of Computational Fluid Dynamics and the Finite Volume Method before starting this series.
+> [!WARNING] It is recommended to learn the fundamentals of Computational Fluid Dynamics and the Finite Volume Method before starting this series.
 >

 ## 2. Introduction